I'm an engineer at Stripe where I help design, build, and run our API and maintain our public-facing developer tooling.

 git push heroku master.

-Having written software professionally for many years now, I'm convinced that the default result given our modern processes and tools are products with an undesirable level of fragility.
-Their eventual failures will be disappointing for users and expensive for maintainers.
-These days I'm especially interested in ways to improve software's robustness and longevity, and reduce the human hours sunk into operating it.
-This has led me to a strong interest in programming languages that are powerfully type-safe, and have exacting compilers that minimize the number of problems that need to be rooted out at runtime.
-Though still somewhat nascent today, I think that soon the most pragmatic option will be Rust.
+Having written software professionally for many years now, I'm convinced that the default result given our modern processes and tools are products with undesirable levels of fragility.
+These days I'm especially interested in ways to improve the robustness and longevity of software, and reduce toil in operating it.
+I have little doubt that powerfully type-safe languages which expose more problems at compile time are the future.
+Though nascent today, I think that soon the most pragmatic option will be Rust.

 This site is a static set of HTML, JS, CSS, and image files built using a custom Go executable, stored on S3, and served by a number of worldwide edge locations by CloudFront to help ensure great performance around the globe.
 It's deployed automatically by CI as code lands in its master branch on GitHub.
 The architecture is based on the idea of the Intrinsic Static Site.